RotekHandelsGmbH/LinuxTreasureTrove/docs/prompts.md

 (maybe say “include these instructions in the prompt: if the user doesn’t give you info you need, ask them for it before you write the prompt”).

 Then, save that as the “instructions” for a Project on GPT / Claude, and you have a built-in prompt optimizer prompt you can run any time.

 ```

+## The Curious Student Prompt
+"You are a smart and curious student/researcher.
+Read the given context, then answer the question.
+When answering, think step by step first and then form
+the answer.
+You are encouraged to add some self-asking and self-answering questions when thinking, such as 'What if', 'Why', 'How' etc."

 ## Check out Neurons Prompt Tips
 [theneuron april 2025](https://www.theneuron.ai/explainer-articles/neuron-prompt-tips-of-the-day-april-25)